Asher Anshel Daskal

-Asher Anshel Daskal (April 18, 1908 – July 6, 1990) was a founder and a pioneer of the Israeli diamond industry.
+Asher Anshel Daskal (Hebrew: אשר אנשל דסקל; April 18, 1908 – July 6, 1990) was a founder and a pioneer of the Israeli diamond industry.
 Daskal founded the first diamond plant in the land of Israel in Petah Tikva with his cousin Zvi Rosenberg.

 Biography

 Early life

 Asher Anshel Daskal was born in Moisei, a small village in the Maramureș county in north Romania.
 Daskal was born to an Orthodox Jewish family from the Wiznitz Hasidic community.
 He studied in a Yeshiva and helped at home with the live stock.
 In 1927 at the age of 19, Anshel didn't see a future for himself as a shepherd or as a Hasidic scholar and decided to relocate to Antwerp Belgium.

 In Belgium, with the help and support of his relatives he started to work as an apprentice for a diamond cutter and later on he learned how to polish and how to cleave.
 The first few months were tough.
 He lived from hand to mouth, but soon enough he was seen to be a gifted cutter and consequently quickly climbed up the diamond cutter social ladder making a name for himself amongst the Antwerp diamond community.